mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/autoscaling/index.md

 The scaling decisions are based on the usage of the resources and requested resources, as detailed below.

+When deploying the cluster for the first time using `konvoy up`, **you must ensure the initial cluster size satisfies the resource requirements of your addons**.
+The autoscaler will not scale up the cluster if `konvoy up` did not succeed.
+For instance, this can happen when you create an underprovisioned cluster where the addons won't fit in the cluster, and thereby the installation will fail.
+A possible workaround could be to firstly run `konvoy deploy kubernetes` to deploy the autoscaler, and then run `konvoy deploy addons`.
+Following this approach would allow the cluster to autoscale in order to satisfy the requirements of the selected addons.

 <p class="message--note"><strong>NOTE: </strong> Autoscaling is not enabled for control-plane and bastion node pools.</p>

+### Deploy the updated configuration

-After the cluster specification is configured, `konvoy up -y` applies the required changes to our cluster to start autoscaling the worker pool on demand.
-When the command completes successfully, certain configuration files of our cluster are stored in Kubernetes.
+After the cluster specification is configured, run `konvoy up -y` to apply the required changes to the cluster and to start autoscaling the worker pool on demand.
+When the command completes successfully, certain configuration files of the cluster are stored in Kubernetes.
-This keeps the cluster state up-to-date for any change triggered by the autoscaler.
-This prevents the system from having multiple or out-dated cluster specifications.
+This keeps the cluster state up-to-date for any change triggered by the autoscaler and prevents the system from having multiple or out-dated cluster specifications.

 The following files are stored in Kubernetes when using the autoscaling feature: